Justin Tatum: Illawarra Hawks and Pelita Jaya

 In February 2023, Tatum joined the Illawarra Hawks of the Australian National Basketball League (NBL) as its North American scout and special advisor to basketball operations.

 In May 2023, Tatum was appointed an assistant coach of the Illawarra Hawks for the 2023–24 NBL season.
 On November 14, 2023, he was promoted to interim head coach when Jacob Jackomas was fired after the Hawks started the season with a 2–7 record.
 Tatum guided the Hawks to seven victories in his first nine games as coach, going on to lead them to a fourth-place finish and a 14–14 record.
 He subsequently finished as runner-up for NBL Coach of the Year.
 On February 22, 2024, prior to the Hawks' playoff campaign, Tatum signed a three-year deal with Illawarra to continue as permanent head coach.
 He helped the Hawks reach the semi-finals with a victory in the play-in game against the New Zealand Breakers.
 They went on to lose 2–1 to Melbourne United in the semi-finals.

 Tatum entered the 2024–25 NBL season with the belief that the Hawks were a top-two team.
 The team started the season with a 6–2 record before going on to finish on top of the ladder with a 20–9 record.
 It marked the Hawks' first ever top-of-the-ladder finish in the club's 46-year history Tatum was subsequently named NBL Coach of the Year.
 He guided the Hawks to a 2–1 semi-finals series victory over the South East Melbourne Phoenix to advance to the NBL Grand Final.
 In the grand final series, he guided the Hawks to the NBL championship with a 3–2 victory over Melbourne United.
 It marked the Hawks' second championship in franchise history.

 On April 24, 2025, Tatum was appointed head coach of Pelita Jaya of the Indonesian Basketball League (IBL) for the rest of the 2025 season.

+In the 2025–26 NBL season, the Hawks missed the finals with a 13–20 record.